 With the destruction of the Domus, it seemed that Famulus’ paintings too were lost forever.
 But the villa’s destruction wasn’t as complete as it seemed, and in fact much of it remained startlingly intact below the ground - filled with earth, it was adapted as the supporting substructure for the baths complex that the emperor Trajan built on the site.
 And so it remained, with Famulus’ magical frescoes hidden in their earthen prison for 14 centuries.

 It’s difficult to fully imagine the excitement of Pinturicchio and his colleagues as the narrow flames of their torches flickered and danced over the amazingly preserved frescoes, here a snatch of face revealed, there the yawning maw of some mythical beast.
 So awestruck was he by what he saw, Pinturicchio felt compelled to incise his name onto the damp and sweating walls.
 And it wasn’t just Pinturicchio.
-All of a sudden the finest artists of the age were obsessively copying and adapting the motifs of the ancient Domus in their own cutting-edge works all across the city, from Michelangelo’s teacher Ghirlandaio to Filippino Lippi and Perugino, the master of the young Raphael.
+All of a sudden the finest artists of the age were obsessively copying and adapting the motifs of the ancient Domus in their own cutting-edge works in Rome, Florence and beyond, from Michelangelo’s teacher Ghirlandaio to Filippino Lippi and Perugino, the master of the young Raphael.

 It’s impossible to overstate the importance of the rediscovery of Nero’s Domus.
 This was the first major find of well-preserved painting to come down to the Renaissance from antiquity, and finally artists could see what before they could only visualise from the descriptions of ancient books.
 No-one knew that this was actually Nero’s Golden House - thinking it to be instead part of Trajan’s baths - but whatever it was it offered a window into the world of ancient art that had literally never been encountered before.
 The splendours of Pompeii were still centuries away from being unearthed, and the decorations’ bright colours and capricious flights of fancy were a world away from the pristine but sterile classicism that the Renaissance had up until now associated with antiquity.